drouyang/pmtlock/README.md

 ## Updates
 ### 01/10/2013

 v1.0 was published in the VEE 2013 paper.
-Later I found it has problem with wrapped-around ticket values.
-This problem is fixed in the v2.0 patch.

-v1.0 is also known to have problems with newer kernels. v2.0 patch is tested on kernel-3.5.0.
-I'm working on porting it to newer kernels.
+v2.0 patch fixes a wrapped-around ticket values bug.
+It has been tested on 8 core machine running kernel 3.5 and 32 core machines with kernel 3.11.

+### 11/22/2013
+Linux kernel 3.12 upstreamed the pv_lock patch, which is not compatible with current pmtlock implementation.
+Porting work is still under going.